TABLE OF CONTENTS

 There are 3 basic content structures useful for eLearning subscription merchant businesses.
 And according to the specific needs of subscribers, they can often overlap.

-Second, is creating Guided Courses.
+Second is creating Guided Courses.
 This might be the most common method in the merchant subscription eLearning space because it requires that subscribers stay active for longer periods of time.
-Step-by-step instruction through prearranged segments is structured like in-person courses which is perfect for building on educational concepts.
+Step-by-step instruction through prearranged segments is structured like in-person courses which are perfect for building on educational concepts.

 And third, is a Fixed Term model.
 In this standard content is available for a set amount of time and is specifically targeted for learning objectives.
 It is great for short programs on a schedule or in B2B sales.

-Reasons that these businesses are tagged high-risk, or hard-to-place, is due to chargebacks, possible fraud, low credit history, high-volume sales, or no card processing history.
+Reasons that these businesses are tagged high risk, or hard-to-place, are due to chargebacks, possible fraud, low credit history, high volume sales, or no card processing history.
 Threats like these make banks nervous to support continuity subscription merchants.
 Not every business will fall victim to these risks and banks understand that there is a high possibility for financial success, and so will approve merchant accounts with more strict procedures.

 Secure a Merchant Account for Subscription

 Your customers expect to be able to pay with credit cards for subscription-style businesses.
-So partnering with an account provider capable of handling hard-to-place accounts is essential to getting your business up and running to process credit cards.
+So partnering with an account provider capable of handling hard-to-place accounts is essential to getting your business up and running with credit card processing.
 Here are a few questions that you can use to guide you as you search for your preferred payment processor:

-Chargeback protections and flexible underwriting suggest that they have the right hard-to-place framework.
+Chargeback protection and flexible underwriting suggest that they have the right hard-to-place framework.